mroman42/mikrokosmos/paper/paper.md

 # Description

-Mikrokosmos is an educational untyped and simply-typed lambda calculus interpreter.
-For students, it is a tool to learn lambda calculus and intuitionistic logic by coding.
+Mikrokosmos is an educational untyped and simply typed lambda-calculus interpreter.
+For students, it is a tool to learn lambda-calculus and intuitionistic logic by coding.
 For educators, it is a didactic resource, grounded in the theoretical implementation of a functional programming language, so that they can integrate it with other learning materials.
 Mikrokosmos can be used on three different environments: (1) as a *command line executable*, implementing a read-eval-print loop interpreter; (2) as a *Jupyter kernel*, executing code blocks from a Jupyter notebook [@jupyter]; and (3) as a *Javascript web application*, that can be used in conjunction with web text editors such as Codemirror [^codemirror] to create an online programming environment.